Thermospore/temp-quartz-test/content/Croc 2 HD wishlist.md

 - Croc's shadow clips / z-fights with the terrain (might be [[PC]] specific)
 - In [[2-B1 Flavio the Thermal Fish|Flavio]] on [[PC]], Croc doesn't have a shadow on the ground, which makes it more difficult to tell where you are
 - In [[4-1 Save 30 Gobbo Babies!|Babies]], the baby's models get garbled when they are thrown between the Dantinis ([[Pasted image 20241102190343.png|screenshot]])
+- No one is allowed to fix [this](https://clips.twitch.tv/SoftSpicyFlamingoDuDudu-iO2b9bZOUY4hcYHc), actually they should make it so it happens every time lol
 ## Cutscene fixes
 - Sometimes cutscenes break or don't play (EG, the cutscene in [[3-B1 Venus Fly Von-Trappe|Flytrap]] with the shot of the inside of it's mouth)?
 ## Gameplay fixes / improvements